wagtail/docker-wagtail-develop/README.md

 git clone git@github.com:wagtail/docker-wagtail-develop.git wagtail-dev
 # 3. Move inside the new folder.
 cd wagtail-dev/
 # 4. Run the setup script.
-This will check out all the dependency repos.
+This will check out the bakerydemo project and local copies of wagtail and its dependencies.
 ./setup.sh
 # 5. Build the containers
 docker-compose build